awsdocs/amazon-emr-management-guide/doc_source/emr-plan-instances-guidelines.md

 ### Amazon EMR Settings To Prevent Job Failure Because of Task Node Spot Instance Termination<a name="emr-plan-spot-YARN"></a>

-Because Spot Instances are often used to run task nodes, Amazon EMR has default functionality for scheduling YARN jobs so that running jobs donâ€™t fail when task nodes running on Spot Instances are terminated\.
+Because Spot Instances are often used to run task nodes, Amazon EMR has default functionality for scheduling YARN jobs so that running jobs do not fail when task nodes running on Spot Instances are terminated\.
 Amazon EMR does this by allowing application master processes to run only on core nodes\.
 The application master process controls running jobs and needs to stay alive for the life of the job\.

 Amazon EMR release version 5\.19\.0 and later uses the built\-in [YARN node labels](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/NodeLabel.html) feature to achieve this\. \(Earlier versions used a code patch\)\.
 Properties in the `yarn-site` and `capacity-scheduler` configuration classifications are configured by default so that the YARN capacity\-scheduler and fair\-scheduler take advantage of node labels\.
 Amazon EMR automatically labels core nodes with the `CORE` label, and sets properties so that application masters are scheduled only on nodes with the CORE label\.
 Manually modifying related properties in the yarn\-site and capacity\-scheduler configuration classifications, or directly in associated XML files, could break this feature or modify this functionality\.